Important Safety Information

 Do not use ZOMIG if you have:

-- heart problems, a history of heart problems, or problems with the electrical system
+- heart problems, a history of heart problems or heart attacks, or problems with the electrical system of your heart

 - had a stroke, transient ischemic attacks (TIAs), or problems with your blood circulation

 - hemiplegic migraines or basilar migraines.
 If you are not sure if you have these types of migraines, ask your healthcare provider